EtienneCmb/visbrain/docs/sleep.rst

    Comparison of the 3 methods on a 50 minutes recording (C3 electrode, 0.5-20 Hz).

 .. note::
    In most cases, the multitaper method is the one that gives the best results.
-To enable it, you must first install the excellent lspopt <https://github.com/hbldh/lspopt>`_ package.
+To enable it, you must first install the `lspopt <https://github.com/hbldh/lspopt>`_ package.

 .. ----------------------------------------------------------------------------
 ..
 SCORING